vircadia/vircadia-docs-sphinx/docs/source/create/materials/procedural-shaders.rst

 An understanding of how to use JavaScript and JSON with Vircadia is important before you dive into this topic.
 If you intend to create shaders yourself, knowing the C programming language will also be important.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Differences Between Athena and GLSL Shaders
+Differences Between Vircadia and GLSL Shaders
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When exploring shaders online, you may have come across many shader examples.
 Or you might have seen websites and applications that allow you to experiment with shader code in a live environment.
 Most of the code from these sources will not work with Vircadia without modification.